4:18

 Noticings

-I didn’t know what — if anything — would come of this project.
+I didn’t know what, if anything, would come from this experiment.

-I thought often about the words we use — sunrise and sunset — to describe what we see from Earth.
+I thought often about the words we use — sunrise and sunset — to describe what we see from here on Earth.
 To us, the sun appears to rise even though we are the ones orbiting a star.
-I’m not suggesting we change this language, rather that it points to our very human habit of perceiving things from our individual corners of the universe and that we have endless opportunities to broaden our field of view.
+I’m not suggesting we change this language, rather that it points to our very human habit of centering things around our individual perception of the universe.

 4:18pm West, June 2022 - December 2022, Hartford, CT